modo-lv/bloodborne-checklist-2/pages/01_afternoon/03_yharnam.md

 # [Central Yharnam](@) {#:id}

-- `l` [Gilbert] (day)
+- `l` [Gilbert]
   :?
 The barred window with a red light, next to the [Central Yharnam] [lamp].
   :!
-Avoid swinging weapons around the window, as hitting it too many times will anger [Gilbert], permanently preventing all conversation.
+Avoid swinging weapons around the window, as hitting it too many times will anger [Gilbert], permanently ending all conversation.

 #### Main Street {#:id}
 :?
 The cobblestone street patrolled and guarded by villagers that you inevitably end up on after the [Central Yharnam] [lamp].